hvgo1/CS-165-MP-Team-Mojojojo/README.md

 To POPULATE Database:

 Assumed done:
-* "crimedb" is already created through postgres and connected to django
+* "crimedb" database and user "myuser" is already created through postgres and connected to django ("myuser" was granted access to crimedb by command 'GRANT ALL PRIVILEGES ON DATABASE crimedb to myuser;')
 * Template paths are changed to your own in Template dirs in settings.py ( Currently in the settings.py: '/home/jecca/Documents/CS165MP/crime165/crime165/templates', '/home/jecca/Documents/CS165MP/crime165/crime/templates' )

-->(Go to the path of the folder CS165MP/crime165) Run python manage.py syncdb in the terminal to create tables and create the superuser/user to view the admin.
+->(Go to the path of the folder CS165MP/crime165) Run 'python manage.py syncdb' in the terminal to create tables and create the superuser/user to view the admin.

-->Also run python populate_db.py, ignore the errors created
+->Also run 'python populate_db.py', ignore if there are errors created

-->Again, run python manage.py syncdb.
+->Again, run 'python manage.py syncdb', then  run 'python manage.py runserver'

 ->Check the Admin (127.0.0.1:8000/admin)to check if the populate script worked.